trizin/avax-subnet-customization/README.md

 ## Play the game!

 In the deploy tab:
-- Set the value to 100 Ether. (or any other amount you want to play with)
+- Set the value to 100 Ether or any other amount you want to play with.
 - Find `Game` contract under deployed contracts section in remix.
 - Call `play` function.
 - Confirm the transaction with your metamask wallet.